Ask Slashdot: Are There Any Alternatives To Android Or iOS? - Slashdot

 ... slashdotters will make up some shit that doesnâ(TM)t exist.
 Because it doesnâ(TM)t exist.

-There are some, one is kinda viable (sort of) (Score:2)
+There are some, one is kinda viable (sort of) (Score:5, Interesting)

 Probably the most viable phone OS is Legacy OS, which is just an open source version of Android.
 You can install it, and provided you don't instal gapps, it is pretty secure.
 It also gives you complete control over your phone.
 Legacy OS + Fdroid gives you a FOSS solution that protects your privacy about as well as any OS for a tracking device can.